tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 implementing the relevant countermeasure correctly is difficult (see
 {{ROBOT}}, {{NEW-BLEI}}, {{DROWN}}).

-3. In addition to the above point, there is no convenient mechanism in TLS 1.2 for the domain separation of keys.
+3. In addition to the above point, there is no convenient mechanism in (D)TLS 1.2 for the domain separation of keys.
 Therefore, a single endpoint that is vulnerable to Bleichenbacher's attack would affect all endpoints sharing the same RSA key (see
 {{XPROT}}, {{DROWN}}).